 How to deal with due diligence in a ‘hot market’

-In a slow market, generally the advice is to get the property under contract subject to such conditions as are needed to undertake your due diligence, and then work through the checks.
+In a slow market, generally, the advice is to get the property under a contract subject to such conditions as are needed to undertake your due diligence, and then work through the checks.
 This way if everything checks out, you have the ability to complete the purchase at the agreed price.
 When the market is competitive however, getting a contract on a property with conditions in it is much less likely.

-To improve your chances of purchasing a property in a competitive market, generally unconditional offers are submitted.
+To improve your chances of purchasing a property in a competitive market, generally, unconditional offers are submitted.
 This means doing due diligence ahead of the offer, and unfortunately means that even if everything checks out, the risk of being ‘outbid’ is substantial in which case the money spent on due diligence is wasted.
 This is a common problem and there aren’t a lot of solutions without taking on more risk (like relying on the vendor’s building report).

 Seeking specific legal advice is important, and the earlier this is done the better.
 When you find a property you would like to submit an offer for, your lawyer will be able to help you identify any other due diligence you may need to do, based on your particular circumstances and the specific property.
 If the market is in a competitive state, then you can work with your lawyer to identify how much of the due diligence you might be able to undertake yourself in order to try and minimise cost and waste in the event of an unsuccessful offer.